Reluctant Transfer Learning in Penalized Regressions for Individualized Treatment Rules under Effect Heterogeneity: Simulation

 \section{Simulation}

 We conducted a comprehensive simulation study to evaluate the performance of the proposed method (Reluctant Transfer Learning, RTL), comparing it against several benchmarks under varying data-generating mechanisms.
 The primary goal was to assess how well different approaches estimate optimal treatment rules in a target population, accounting for potential heterogeneity between a source domain and a target domain.
-Each simulation consisted of a source dataset with $n_s \in \{50, 150\}$ observations and a target dataset with $n_t = 30$ observations.
-An independent test dataset of $n_{\text{test}} = 2,000$ observations was used to evaluate performance.
-Covariates $\bb O_s, \bb O_t \in \mathbb{R}^q$ were generated from a multivariate normal distribution with mean zero and autoregressive covariance $\Sigma_{\text{AR}}(\rho)$, where $q = 20$ and $\rho = 0.3$.
-Treatment assignment $\bb A_s, \bb A_t \in \{0, 1\}$ was independently drawn from a Bernoulli(0.5) distribution.